When you get a load of firewood, it’s important that you store it so that it seasons appropriately for when you want to use it.

 On top of that, having firewood touching the ground may be an invitation for bugs to make a home under them (I’m picturing Timon and Pumbaa lifting logs to find grubs for dinner as I write this).

-The best way to keep it off the ground is of course to get a firewood rack.
+We think the best way to keep it off the ground is of course to get a firewood rack.
 They will help raise the firewood about 2-3 inches off the ground to save your wood and give it the breathing space to season.

 4. Stack Larger Pieces on the Bottom of the Rack for Better Stability